-Providing remediation alone is not sufficient to reduce risk, deployment is also necessary.
-There may be instances in which users do not deploy either the remediation or the vendor suggested mitigations immediately after being made available by the upstream vendor.
-In general, users are strongly encouraged to apply, where possible, a risk-based approach in deciding how quickly they should deploy vendor-supplied remediation or mitigations when made available to help reduce potential risk of exploitation.
+Providing remediation alone is not sufficient to reduce risk; deployment is also necessary.
+There may be instances in which users either do not deploy the remediation or the vendor suggested mitigations immediately after being made available by the upstream vendor.
+In general, users are strongly encouraged to apply, whenever possible, a risk-based approach in deciding how quickly to deploy vendor-supplied remediation or mitigations when made available to help reduce potential risk of exploitation.
 Vendors responsible for issuing remediation or mitigations for critical and high severity vulnerabilities should communicate the availability of such, as broadly as possible, along with clear deployment and recommendations.

-- Vendor has a history of providing low quality or untrusted security updates. - It takes time and resources for users to test and deploy. - Automatic patch updates are not available from the vendor. - Automatic vendor patch updates are not enabled by the user.
+- Vendor has a history of providing low-quality or untrusted security updates. - Users are concerned that changes, including updates, will break or reduce functionality. - It takes time and resources for users to test and deploy. - Automatic patch updates are not available from the vendor. - Automatic vendor patch updates are not enabled by the user. - Older end-of-life or out-of-support version is installed and no security fix for that version will be released by vendor. - Users do not fully understand the threat or criticality of the vulnerability. - Users wait for multiple or bundle patches from the vendor. - Users are not aware of the supply-chain for and components used in their systems.

-- Older end-of-life/end-of-support version is installed and no security fix for that version/build will be released by vendor. - Users do not fully understand the threat or criticality of the vulnerability. - Users wait for multiple or bundle patches from the vendor. - Users are not aware of the supply-chain for and components used in their systems.
+• Vendor can release fixes on a predetermined schedule (e.g., Patch Tuesday).

-- Vendor can release fixes on a predetermined schedule (e.g., Patch Tuesday). - When possible, vendors should not include non-security updates with security fixes (e.g., JRE model). - Vendor should offer an automatic update process for users if possible. - Users should enable automatic vendor patch updates if available. - Vendor should test updates rigorously prior to security fix release. - Vendor should publish the high-level version of their Secure Design Lifecycle (SDL) processes and publish disclosure policies to re-assure users. - User should remove end-of-life/end-of-support systems from their environment. - Vendor should eliminate extended support to legacy product versions that cannot be properly maintained and updated. - Ensure product security advisory is clear on severity of the vulnerabilities, the impact of a successful exploitation, and the location of available download. - Vendor may want to consider providing a bill of materials that includes information about third-party components.
+- When possible, updates and patches should only include security fixes and not new features or non-security bug fixes (e.g., Java releases separate feature changes from security fixes 12). - Vendor should offer an automatic update process for users if possible. - Users should enable automatic vendor patch updates if available. - Vendor should test updates rigorously prior to security fix release. - Vendor should publish the high-level version of their Secure Design Lifecycle (SDL) processes and publish disclosure policies to reassure users. - User should remove end-of-life and out-of-support systems from their environment. - Vendor should eliminate extended support to legacy product versions that cannot be properly maintained and updated. - Ensure product security advisory is clear on severity of the vulnerabilities, the impact of a successful exploitation, and the location of available download. - Vendor may want to consider providing a bill of materials that includes information about third-party components.

-- Vendor should adopt a vulnerability scoring system standardization mechanism (e.g., Common Vulnerability Scoring System) to raise awareness for users on the severity of the vulnerability. - Vendor should provide clear advisories and bulletins in machine readable format related to the vulnerability and fixes/remediations or mitigations. - Vendor should provide any available mitigations or workarounds even if may cause some degradation of service. - When possible, vendors should audit user's landscape and send a reminder if remediation has not been deployed. - Provide 1:1 support to critical users to break the trust-barrier and expedite remediation adoption. - Vendor can leverage existing customer support and sales channel to effectively communicate security bulletins to their users. - Vendor can inform their customer representatives through internal notification process so they can encourage customers to apply remediation.
+- Vendor should adopt a vulnerability scoring system standardization mechanism (e.g., Common Vulnerability Scoring System) to raise awareness for users on the severity of the vulnerability. - Vendor should provide clear advisories and bulletins in machine-readable format related to the vulnerability, including information about fixes, remediation, and mitigation. - Vendor should provide any available mitigations or workarounds even if may cause some degradation of service. - When possible, vendors should audit user's landscape and send a reminder if remediation has not been deployed. - Provide 1:1 support to critical users to break the trust-barrier and expedite remediation adoption. - Vendor can leverage existing customer support and sales channel to effectively communicate security bulletins to their users. - Vendor can inform their customer representatives through internal notification process in order to encourage customers to apply remediation.